HieuNguyen258/Are-we-overpaying-our-employees-/README.md

 - Part III: Developes
   + New features
     - Dummy variables for categorical features
-    - Dummy features such as: long tenure, highly experienced, advanced degree, executive, etc.
+    - Dummy features such as: imputed age, advanced degree, executives, etc.
   + One baseline model with MSE = 965
     - Average salaries for each job type was used as the predicted salary for each job
   + Three tuned models